-I. AESTHETICS.
+l.
+AESTHETICS.
 Except as provided in Public Resources Code Section 21099, would the project: Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Have a substantial adverse effect on a scenic vista? $\boxtimes$ b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? c) In non-urbanized areas, substantially degrade the existing visual character or quality of public views of the site and its surroundings?
 (Public views are those that are experienced from a publicly accessible vantage point.)
 If the project is in an urbanized area, would the project conflict with applicable zoning and other regulations governing scenic quality? $\boxtimes$ d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area? $\boxtimes$

 - a.
 The project site is not located within a scenic vista.
 As such, no impacts would occur. - b.
-Sage Canyon Road is identified as a Viewshed Road.
-However, the County's Viewshed Protection Program is not applicable to the proposed project as no construction is proposed on slopes in excess of 15 percent and the project site is not visible from Sage Canyon Road based upon existing vegetation and topography.
-A total of 19 trees would be removed as part of project construction, including 17 oak trees, but they are not located within a state scenic highway.
+Zinfandel Lane is identified as a Viewshed Road.
+However, the County's Viewshed Protection Program is not applicable to the proposed project as no construction is proposed on slopes in excess of 15 percent.
+No trees would be removed as part of project construction.
 No rock outcroppings or historic buildings are located at the subject site.
 Impacts would be less than significant. - c.
-The proposed project includes an expanded parking area and improvements to an existing driveway.
-No changes to the existing buildings are proposed.
+The proposed project consists of the improvement of an existing driveway to County standards as well as the upgrading of a wastewater treatment system and construction of additional parking spaces.
+Visual impacts would be minimal as the physical changes are limited in scope and would occur within previously disturbed areas.
+Remaining proposed changes are operational in nature (production capacity, number of employees, and marketing and visitation program).
 As such, the project would not degrade the existing character of the site and its surroundings and impacts would be less than significant. - d.
-The installation of lighting that may have the potential to impact nighttime views could occur within the expanded parking area as part of the project.
+The installation of lighting that may have the potential to impact nighttime views could occur as part of the project.
 Pursuant to standard Napa County conditions of approval for wineries, outdoor lighting would be required to be shielded and directed downwards, with only low level lighting allowed in parking areas.
-As subject to the standard conditions of approval, below, the project would not have a significant impact resulting from new sources of outside lighting. - 6.3 LIGHTING PLAN SUBMITTAL - a.
-Two (2) copies of a detailed lighting plan showing the location and specifications for all lighting fixtures to be installed on the property shall be submitted for Planning Division review and approval.
+As subject to the standard conditions of approval, below, the project would not have a significant impact resulting from new sources of outside lighting. - 6.3 LIGHTING PLAN SUBMITTAL - Two (2) copies of a detailed lighting plan showing the location and specifications for all lighting fixtures to be installed on the property shall be submitted for Planning Division review and approval.
 All lighting shall comply with the CBC. - b.
 All exterior lighting, including landscape lighting, shall be shielded and directed downward, shall be located as low to the ground as possible, shall be the minimum necessary for security, safety, or operations; on timers; and shall incorporate the use of motion detection sensors to the greatest extent practical.
 All lighting shall be shielded or placed such that it does not shine directly on adjacent properties or impact vehicles on adjacent streets.
 No flood-lighting or sodium lighting of the building is permitted, including architectural highlighting and spotting.
 Low-level lighting shall be utilized in parking areas as opposed to elevated high-intensity light standards. - 4.16 GENERAL PROPERTY MAINTENANCE LIGHTING, LANDSCAPING, PAINTING, OUTDOOR EQUIPMENT STORAGE, AND TRASH ENCLOSURE AREAS - All lighting shall be permanently maintained in accordance with the lighting and building plans approved by the County.
 Lighting utilized during harvest activities is exempt from this requirement